gregoropmann/GregorOpmannOS/README.md

 ### Oh no, corruption, whatever will I do?

 1. Unplug your USB
-2. Reboot (Most modern systems usually go back to the boot order you used before)
+2. Reboot into your main operating system.
 3. Format the USB in your preferred file system (NTFS for Windows, ext4 if you're cool)
 4. Move on with your day.